syncfusion-content/wpf-docs/wpf/Circular-ProgressBar/Appearance.md

 ![Corner radius image](Appearance_images/CornerRadius.png)

 ## AnimationDuration
 You can customize the duration for completing one animation cycle and it applies when the `IsIndeterminate` is true.
-The default value is 3000 milli seconds.
+The default value is `3000ms`.
 {% tabs %}
 {% highlight XAML %}
 <Grid Name="grid">